• Skip to main content

 YouTube

-https://www.youtube.com — Videos are a fantastic source of pronunciations although you’ll find a frustrating number of videos with music and no voiceover.
+https://www.youtube.com — Videos are a fantastic source of pronunciations although you’ll often find a frustrating number of videos with music and no voiceover.

 Since we do a large part of research on YouTube, I want to include a longer explanation for it.